 As with many areas throughout eastern Ontario, thin soils and fractured bedrock dominate the majority of the landscape within the Village.
 These conditions result in high groundwater vulnerability.
 The entire Village is considered to be a potentially highly vulnerable aquifer.
 The Source Water Protection Plan shall be consulted for mapping of significant groundwater recharge areas.
-The Zoning By-law shall prohibit or restrict certain land uses, as applicable, in highly vulnerable aquifers and significant groundwater recharge areas.
+The following policies shall apply throughout the Village.